Tuesday, January 20, 2026

 Asym HST Baby Quilt - 34 x 43

-Yes, I love Half Square Triangles!
-And I can make more patterns than asymmetric rings - I just don’t want to!!!
-I love the scrappy fabrics; I LOVE the asymmetric lay out - its just fun to play with it.
-But it’s always hard to give away the quilt.
+Yes, I can make more patterns than this quilt - I just don’t want to!!!
+I love the scrappy fabrics; I LOVE the asymmetric lay out - just fun to play with it.
+It’s always hard to give away the quilt.

 Tuesday, January 13, 2026